decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 	![]({{ site.baseurl }}/images/media/linkedw-upload-models.png)

-4. Select the items to be published and wait for curation to be completed
+4. Select the items to be published and wait for the Curators Committee to approve them

 	![]({{ site.baseurl }}/images/media/linkedw-publish.png)